GOODYEAR PLANT

 Unfortunately, even with the knowledge that workers were facing serious health hazards, corporations like Goodyear carried on manufacturing dangerous products, and failed to warn employees of the risks.

-Hazards to Ohio Rubber Plant Workers
+Hazards to Ohio Goodyear Plant Workers

-The Goodyear Tire & Rubber Company is best known for producing automobile tires but it also manufactured a number of other products, including rubberized gaskets which contained asbestos.
+The Goodyear Tire & Rubber Company in Akron is best known for producing automobile tires but it also manufactured a number of other products, including rubberized gaskets which contained asbestos.
 Some rubber manufacturing plants may have even used raw asbestos in rubber mixtures to produce rubber sheets that were used for gaskets, seals and electrical insulations.

 Regardless of their position in the past 50 years, most rubber factory workers faced an occupational exposure.
 Production sites were built with asbestos bricks, drywall, and heating and water pipes.
-Asbestos gaskets were used to seal pipes, pumps, and equipment.
+Toxic gaskets were used to seal pipes, pumps, and equipment.

 The following positions are considered high-risk: